pivotal/docs-tap/install-general.md

 ## Update the Tanzu CLI

 If you have any previous Tanzu CLI installed please run below steps before moving on to [Install the Tanzu CLI Plugins](#Install the Tanzu CLI Plugins).
+1. Create a directory named tanzu
+2. Download `tanzu-framework-bundle-*` for your operating system and unpack the TAR file into the tanzu directory
-1. Set TANZU_CLI_NO_INIT=true
+3. Set TANZU_CLI_NO_INIT=true
-2.  export TANZU_CLI_NO_INIT=true
+4.  export TANZU_CLI_NO_INIT=true
-3. Run this command to make sure the default plugin repo points to the right path
+5. Run this command to make sure the default plugin repo points to the right path
     ```
     tanzu plugin repo update -b tanzu-cli-framework core
     ```